oliver-lux/docker-php-stack/README.md

-# Dockerized Stack: PHP, MySQL, Redis, Node, Mailpit
+# Docker Stack: PHP, MySQL, Redis + Node, Mailpit

 ## Basic PHP Setup

 To get started with the PHP environment, follow these steps:

-1. Copy the `.env.example` file to `.env`:
+Copy the `.env.example` file to `.env`:

     cp .env.example .env

-2. Bring up the PHP service using Docker Compose:
+Bring up the PHP service using Docker Compose:

     docker compose up -d app

-3. After the service is up, you should be able to access PHP configuration information at `localhost:8200`.
+After the service is up, you should be able to access PHP configuration information at `localhost:8200`.
 This information is located in `src/public/index.php`.

 ## Installing Laravel